February 1, 2016, 11am PST

 In my last post I covered free online tools for creating

 information graphics.
-Here is a look at another Opinion
+Here is a look at another

 In this election, Scranton has come to symbolize blue-collar America, with visits by all four national candidates, parodied on Saturday Night Live, as well as the scene of NBC’s The Office.
 But the city is in a turnaround after decades of decline.